parallelvirtualcluster/pvc/docs/installing.md

 1. Perform the first 4 steps of the previous section.

-1. Deploy a MariaDB Galera cluster among the coordinators.
-Follow the [PowerDNS guide](https://doc.powerdns.com/md/authoritative/backend-generic-mysql/#default-schema) to create a PowerDNS authoritative database schema on the cluster.
+1. Deploy a Patroni PostgreSQL cluster among the coordinators.
+Follow the [PowerDNS guide](https://doc.powerdns.com/md/authoritative/backend-generic-pgsql/#default-schema) to create a PowerDNS authoritative database schema on the cluster.

 1. Configure the `/etc/pvc/pvcd.yaml` file based on the `/etc/pvc/pvcd.sample.yaml` file, this time not removing any major sections.
 Fill in the required values for the MySQL DNS database, the various interfaces and networks, and set `enable_networking: True`.